lbarnes86/tesla-clone/README.md

 ## Description

->This portfolio was created using React.
+>This project was created using React.

 ## Installation